CLOUD COMPUTING AND DISTRIBUTED SYSTEMS

 The exam measures knowledge of the subject, the student's ability to apply the studied design methods and principles.

 The written examination includes general questions of methods and specific questions about algorithms and technical design of distributed systems and cloud computing.
-Questions maybe open or multiple choice.
+Exam quesrions can be open ended or multiple choice.

 Definitive programme.